microsoft/aurora/docs/beware.md

 However, there is no guarantee that it will.

-If you require optimal performance, then the data you use needs to be exactly right.
+If you require optimal performance, then the data that you use needs to be exactly right.
-This means that you should use provide exactly the right variables at exactly the right pressure levels from exactly the right source.
+This means that you should provide exactly the right variables at exactly the right pressure levels from exactly the right source.